 The Compensation Committee retains the discretion to reduce or eliminate any bonuses that might otherwise be due under the terms of the Cash Bonus Plan.
 In making this determination, the Compensation Committee may consider factors which are more individualized to specific circumstances that were unforeseen at the time the original allocations were made.
 The Compensation Committee also reserves the right to award smaller or no bonuses in order to conserve cash for operations or for other business opportunities that could either preserve or enhance stockholder value.
 The Compensation Committee cannot, however, increase the amounts payable under the Cash Bonus Plan.
-The Compensation Committee made no adjustments to the bonuses to be paid under the Cash Bonus Plan for fiscal 2019.
+The Compensation Committee made no adjustments to the bonuses to be paid under the Cash Bonus Plan for fiscal 2020 given that no bonus pool was established as a result of the Company's performance.